Making-Sense-Info/Varese/use-cases/insee.md

 # Insee use case for the DDI representation of variables in repetitive contexts

 ## General description
-### - Provide a description of the general context around the use case

-At insee, we have described around 25 studies, some of which are repetitions of the same statistical programme over time and for which we have described the variables represented.
+At Insee, we have described around 25 studies, some of which are repetitions of the same statistical programme over time and for which we have described the variables represented.
 Changes over time are documented at the level of the variable represented, i.e. variables that are stable between two surveys are assumed to be carried by the same variable represented.
 BasedOn relationships are used as much as possible to document the lineage between the represented variables.
 Analysing the pair of represented variables linked by a basedOn relationship is the simplest way to start assessing whether our existing metadata is sufficient to correctly reuse the variables over time.

-## Sources and variables ()
+## Sources and variables
-### - Describe the variable to represent and how the data is produced
-### - Describe the repetitive aspect

 In the DUMP of our Colectica database we have around 800 relationships based on that have been described between the variables represented.
 A first line of exploration is to analyse this specific set of metadata, the largest currently available to us.
-Our questions will be depicted mainly with one or two examples of statistical programme(s) in a repetitive context, for instance a piori LFS that is currently our epitome for repetitive surveys.
+Our questions will be depicted mainly with one or two examples of statistical programme(s) in a repetitive context, for instance a priori LFS that is currently our epitome for repetitive surveys.

-### - Result of the Analysis of our existing Represented Variables when a basedOn relation exists
+### Result of the Analysis of our existing Represented Variables when a basedOn relation exists

 a 'foundational' output would be A typology of 800 basedOn relationships could be created to determine:
 - what type of changes there are between the variables represented in practice (addition of codes, modification of univers, modification of the description, modification of the description to encompass metadata that should be elsewhere (like population or versionrationale)...).